Elevate your smile with dental veneers

 The direct veneers use non-porcelain material, and the surfaces can become stained over time.
 In addition, the chair time is very long because a cosmetic dentist has to apply composite resin layers from scratch.

-Although direct veneer costs are lower than porcelain veneers and more affordable than other material options, the composite resin material only lasts shorter than porcelain.
+Although direct veneer costs are lower than porcelain veneers and more affordable than other material options, the composite resin material lasts longer than porcelain.

 How long do veneers last?